strapi/strapi/docs/docs/custom-fields.md

 ### Admin

-To register a custom field on the server, see [documentation](https://docs.strapi.io/developer-docs/latest/development/custom-fields.html#registering-a-custom-field-on-the-server).

 To register a custom field to the admin panel, see [documentation](https://docs.strapi.io/developer-docs/latest/development/custom-fields.html#registering-a-custom-field-in-the-admin-panel).

-Note: You can only share a custom field by packaging it into a plugin.
+A custom field being saved on a content-type or component will have it’s underlying data type converted from the underlying data type to `type: customField` just before save in the [formatAttributes function](https://github.com/strapi/strapi/blob/33debd57010667a3fc5dfa343a673206cfb956e1/packages/core/content-type-builder/admin/src/components/DataManagerProvider/utils/cleanData.js#L97-L100) of the `cleanData` util

+### Packaging

+A custom field can be registered in either a Strapi application or Strapi plugin.
+However, they can only be shared through plugins by publishing the package on npm.

 ### Example